tianyic/only_train_once_personal_footprint/README.md

 ## Working Item

-We notice the `TypeError: 'torch._C.Node' object is not subscriptable` raised by some specific versions of pytorch, e.g., torch 1.12 and 2.0.
+We notice the `TypeError: 'torch._C.Node' object is not subscriptable` raised by some specific versions of pytorch, e.g., torch 2.0.

 We are working on reformulating the trace graph construction for fixing it.